 Cheese, much likes dogs, comes in all shapes and sizes.

-Almost every kind of cheese except those made with mould or blue colourations can be enjoyed by your dog, but remember that all treats like this should come in moderation.
+Almost every kind of cheese except those made with mold or blue colorations can be enjoyed by your dog, but remember that all treats like this should come in moderation.